mostsignificant/mostsignificant.github.io/_posts/2021-11-03-3-ways-to-parse-command-line-arguments-in-C++-quick-do-it-yourself-or-comprehensive.markdown

 ## Quick-And-Dirty

 The first method is the quick hack.
-Useful if you have only a few arguments and little additional logic (as in: mutual exclusive options, arbitrary ordering, and such).
+Useful if you have only a few arguments and little additional logic (as in: mutually exclusive options, arbitrary ordering, and such).
 As already shown, you get the number of arguments passed to your application via an extra argument.
 Our dog application needs an input file that is going to be printed to stdout.
 The first argument of the program call shall be this input file (can be relative or absolute path, ifstream will try to open